chaosparrot/talon_hud/README.md

 - [.]
 Connect automatic enabling / disabling to the Talon HUD environment flow
     - [ ] Fix status bar icons
 	- [ ] Fix focus / screen region transition
+	- [ ] Persisting only topics that are connected to pollers?
 - [x] Add a new content builder class to build HUD content with inside of pollers so they do not require actions
 - [x] Rework all the pollers to not use actions in enable / disable flow and have the content builder inserted
     - [x] History poller